ds26gte/mpca/README.txt

 • image insertion (.svg, .jpeg, etc)
 • page references both backward and forward

-Place the pca*.tmac files in your home directory or somewhere on your GROFF_TMAC_PATH.
+Place the pca*.tmac files in your home directory or somewhere in your GROFF_TMAC_PATH.

 mpca may be loaded into your groff source as

   .mso pca

-or invoked as the groff command-line option
+or invoked as a groff command-line option:

--mpca
+  groff -mpca ...

-If using the index or table-of-contents features, you have to use the -U groff command-line option for the first run, as groff needs to be in “unsafe” mode so that mpca can create the external auxiliary files needed.
+If using the indexing or table-of-contents features, you have to use the -U groff command-line option for the first run, as groff needs to be in “unsafe” mode so that mpca can create the external auxiliary files needed.